 While our collection supports freshman/sophomore level research, we provide support for faculty research through interlibrary loan.
-As part of the UW Colleges and UW System, you have access to a wide range of comprehensive databases (Lexis-Nexis, MLA, Web of Science...to name a few).
+As part of the UW Colleges and UW System, you have access to a wide range of comprehensive databases (Lexis-Nexis, MLA, and Web of Science, to name a few).
 Many of these databases offer full-text articles and can support advanced research.
 The complete list of databases, arranged alphabetically, is available here.

 Reserves and eReserves

-If you are interested in recording your class lectures to share with your students and the wider online community please contact the library staff.
+If you are interested in recording your class lectures to share with your students and/or the wider online community, please contact library staff.
 There is a short orientation to go through with the library staff before getting started.
 Listen to some prior lectures on SpiritCast.